About Hey Michigan

 Things to Do in New Buffalo

 What surprised us most was how easy it is to get around New Buffalo.
 We parked the car and mostly forgot about it for the weekend, which is not something I say often.

 Whittaker Street is basically the town hub.
-Restaurants, shops, coffee spots, bars, they’re all lined up along a half-mile stretch that leads straight to the water.
+Restaurants, shops, coffee spots, bars – they’re all lined up along a half-mile stretch that leads straight to the water.
 Walk down the street, cross the bridge, and you’re standing at the beach.

-Downtown – Whittaker Street
+Downtown: Whittaker Street

 Whittaker Street is where EVERYTHING is in New Buffalo.
 If you are looking for one of their famous restaurants, it’s probably on this street.
 Same goes for all the shopping places and cocktail spots.
 Lots of people get food drinks and then walk to the beach to watch the sunset.

 One fun stop is Sweetwater Boating Supplies.
 Yes, it’s technically a boating store.
-It’s also shop two stories full of touristy stuff like keychains and tons of New Buffalo tees and sweatshirts, and a surprisingly big selection of toys.
+It’s also a shop two stories full of touristy stuff like keychains and tons of New Buffalo tees and sweatshirts, and a surprisingly big selection of toys.
 It’s a fun one to walk through just to see what random thing turns up.
 FB page

 Whittaker Street, New Buffalo